-The Teaching Artist Roster is the recommended source of artists for grantees who are funded for residencies, projects and events.
+The Teaching Artist Roster is the recommended source of artists for grantees who are funded for projects and events.
 Once accepted into the Roster, artists may choose to be involved in the following types of arts education.
-Artist profiles are available on NowPlayingUtah.com.
+View artist profiles.

 - Artists in Teacher-Initiated Projects (TIPs) engage professional educators in the creative process.

-- PTA Grants are for schools applying for an Arts Education grant for the first time.
-They are a maximum of $500.
+- PTA Grants for schools applying for an Arts Education grant for the first time.
+Maximum award $500.

 Arts education goals include the following: